TwidgeVR/attprefabulator/README.md

 # Credit
-Prefabulator was made by Twidge https://github.com/TwidgeVR\n This version of prefabulator uses most of his code\n All I did was make some minor ajustments as well as add some new features
+Prefabulator was made by Twidge https://github.com/TwidgeVR

+This version of prefabulator uses most of his code

+All I did was make some minor ajustments as well as add some new features

 # attprefabulator